Where is it possible to brunch in style, enjoy magnificent azure waterfront views and keep the kids happy?

 Which brings me on to the cocktail menu, quite an extensive selection for a brunch where sometimes only beer & wine is on offer.
 We were particularly fond of the house speciality vodka-based mixers served in jars with a variety of flavours.
 A little odd at first but I can assure there is no more perfectly relaxing way to spend the afternoon than sipping your Stoli mixer with a cheese plate, admiring the view and knowing your kids are entertained.

 The afternoon comes to a relaxed end when their resident DJ starts playing beachside hits, our juniors were quick to get out on the grass and enjoy this after brunch had drawn to a close at 4pm.
 Adults can relax into the evening here but for us, it was time to take our very tired, very full-bellied and beautifully painted children home.

-Friday Brunch at Safina really did feel like an escape from the normal brunching circuit with an ambience like no other, we would highly recommend this as a family-friendly option in Abu Dhabi with a touch of class.
+Friday Brunch at Safina really did feel like an escape from the normal hotel brunching circuit with an ambience like no other.
+We would highly recommend this as a family-friendly option in Abu Dhabi with a touch of class.